 2. How do I change my email address on my account so I can register my daughter?

-Please email the webmaster at email@example.com to have your account settings updated.
+Please email the registrar at email@example.com to have your account settings updated.

 3. Can players outside St. Albert register?